wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (b) The national law applicable by the designated Office may, in accordance with Article 27(2)(ii), require that the applicant, upon invitation by the designated Office, furnish a certification of the translation of the international application by a public authority or a sworn translator, if the designated Office deems such certification to be necessary under the circumstances, within a time limit which shall be reasonable under the circumstances and shall be fixed in the invitation.

-### Rule 52 Amendment of the Claims, the Description, and the Drawings, before Designated Offices
+### Rule 52---Amendment of the Claims, the Description, and the Drawings, before Designated Offices

 ##### 52.1 Time Limit